Atharva-Phatak/Analysing-Glassdoor-Jobs/README.md

 # Glassdoor Jobs Data-Analysis

 I came up with this personal personal project to test my skills to the fullest and learn new things.
-In this project I scraped job postings related to the position of 'Data Scientist' from glassdoor.com,analysed the gathered data and framed a machine learning problem out of it.
+In this project I scraped job postings related to the position of **'Data Scientist'** from [glassdoor.com](https://www.glassdoor.com/index.htm), analyzed the gathered data and framed a machine learning problem out of it.
 In the below write up I'll mention the details on what I learned.
-I selected states of California,Washington,New York as major areas to find the roles.
+I selected states of *California, Washington, New York* as major areas to find the roles.

 # Please read the readme.md file to understand what I found.